v-ladynev/keycloak-nodejs-example/README.md

 # Quick Start

 1. Docker has to be installed in the system
-2. Type in the console in a root of the project directory to run already configured Keycloak (with users, roles and scopes):
+2. Type in the console in a root of the project directory to run already configured Keycloak (with users, roles and scopes).
+Keycloak will need time to initialize a database schema and start (about 1 minute).
 ```bash
 docker-compose up
 ```
-Keycloak will need time to initialize a database schema and start (about 1 minute).
 3. Go to the Keycloak administration console [http://localhost:8080/auth/admin/](http://localhost:8080/auth/admin/)
 4. Enter credentials (it was specified in the `docker-compose.yml`)
 ```